 Some trainers claim that tug games improve the human-dog bond.
-The characteristics of Human-Animal Bond (HAB) (Russow, 2002) are based on empirical documents which makes it difficult to determine when we have a reciprocal HAB.
+The characteristics of the Human-Animal Bond (HAB) (Russow, 2002) are based on empirical documents, which makes it difficult to determine when we have a reciprocal HAB.
 Therefore, I didn’t find any academic data to support this statement, only anecdotal statements from trainers.
-The paper from Cimarelli et.al (2016) evaluated the dog owners’ interaction styles, and it showed how several factors affect the human-dog interaction.
+The paper from Cimarelli et al. (2016) evaluated the dog owners’ interaction styles and showed how several factors affect human-dog interaction.

 Another common statement is: “Tug-of-war makes dogs more dominant.”
-Perhaps this is said because canine adults in the wild don’t “play” tug-of-war, and because it involves competition with loads of agonistic behavior.
-While tug-of-war with domestic dogs is a different situation since there are humans involved, that doesn’t mean that in some situations, tug play is unrelated to competition.
+Perhaps this is said because canine adults in the wild don’t “play” tug-of-war and because it involves competition with loads of agonistic behavior.
+While tug-of-war with domestic dogs is a different situation since there are humans involved, that doesn’t mean that tug-play is unrelated to competition in some cases.

 As a side note, I usually consider the balky argument that “dogs are not wolves,” as a myth already debunked with several facts (Abrantes, 2020).
 It is interesting how some who support standard tug play between humans and dogs on the premise that the dogs naturally do it with other dogs are the first to say about other controversial subjects that humans should not behave like dogs, and may be against using daily food for other activities described above.

-The “growling” effect on that play is also a motive for discussion.
+The “growling” effect in that play also motivates discussion.
 Faragó et al. (2010) suggest that the results provide the first evidence of context specificity of agonistic vocalizations in the dog.

 In another paper, Rooney et al. (2001) postulated that where appropriate play signals are absent or misinterpreted by the dog, the consequences of play interactions can be associated with dominance aggression.